Sample Notice About CHNV Parole Termination

 Notice About CHNV Parole Termination

-The government sent a notice trying to end parole early for immigrants who received parole through the “CHNV” program for Cuba, Haiti, Nicaragua, and Venezuela.
-However, immigrants filed a lawsuit and the courts have stopped this change from happening for now.
-If you have CHNV parole and work permit, they are still valid until the expiration date.
+The government sent a notice ending parole early for immigrants who received parole through the “CHNV” program for Cuba, Haiti, Nicaragua, and Venezuela.
+CHNV parole and work permits based on CHNV are now ended.

-The government says that it plans to deport people who have CHNV parole after it expires, if they do not have another pending immigration application.
-If you do not already have another pending immigration application, you may want to consider applying, if you are eligible.
+The government says that it plans to deport people who had CHNV parole, if they do not have another pending immigration application.
+If you do not already have another pending immigration application, you can consider applying, if you are eligible.
 Some people with CHNV parole could be eligible for asylum, the Cuban Adjustment Act, or other options.

 However, submitting a new immigration application can be a complicated decision that depends on your specific circumstances.
 Every time you complete a new application, you are providing updated information to the government that they may not have already.